 If you have to go inside the ewe or doe to help with a difficult birth, clean your hands including your nails, with hot soapy water.
 Use a lubricant like soapy water and be very gentle with all your actions inside the mother.
 Uterine tissue can tear easily with rough handling and cause the death of the mother.
 Any intervention that involves reaching into the uterus to help a baby should be followed by extra care of the mom that includes 5 days of antibiotics, to prevent uterine infections.

-I called the vet my very first time helping with a delivery.
-I didn’t realize that a first time mom would take a while before the cervix was open enough to pop the baby out.
+I called the vet my very first time helping with the delivery.
+I didn’t realize that a first-time mom would take a while before the cervix was open enough to pop the baby out.
 I saw the doe concentrating and staring at the corner for hours, and thought that there was a problem About 12 hours later she delivered a healthy boy, all on her own.
-With each birth I gained a little more experience and a little more confidence in handling the natural birth.
+With each birth, I gained a little more experience and a little more confidence in handling the natural birth.
 You will, too.

 Resuscitating a newborn